 — Dorothy Parker

-Since all of the hats are handmade by Ms. MacGregor no two turn out exactly alike.
+I adopted a mantra half way though my career that this is not science, it is art.
+No two hats turn out exactly the same and you get the best hat when you allow some room for the materials to do what they want to do.
+The beauty of hats is that they are wearable sculptures on your head.
 This is not a factory operation but a craftsman based business striving to maintain traditional high quality service in a modern world.
-The House of MacGregor works with their clients on fit and individual design to help bring their personal style to the outside.
+The House of MacGregor works with clients on fit and individual design to help bring their personal style to the outside.

 “If a woman rebels against high–heeled shoes, she should take care to do it in a very smart hat.”